-Classes: Modern, Ballet ,and Improvisation
+Classes: Modern, Contemporary, Strength/Stretch, Improvisation

 Alyona Amato (Suslova) was born and raised in Russia, Siberia.
 In 2011 she won a grant to study contemporary dance at the American Dance Festival and decided to move to Wilmington where she joined The Dance Cooperative as a teacher, dancer and choreographer.
 Her background includes contemporary, modern, ballet and improvisation.
 She likes to create choreography and performances based on the dancer’s own individuality and experience.
 She believes everybody can dance, even if they haven’t danced since their childhood.
 As a teacher she pays special attention to the quality, strength and fullness of a dancer’s movement.

 Debra Berger began her professional career at the age of nine when she performed with the New York City Ballet Company.
 Debra was a student at The School of American Ballet and performed with the company in The Nutcracker, A Midsummer Night’s Dream and Harlequinade.
 She studied modern at the Alvin Ailey School and jazz with Luigi, Charles Kelly and Nat Horne.

 Growing up in New York City she had the opportunity to study acting at HB Studios and voice with some of the greatest teachers in musical theater.

 Her performing credits also include: A Chorus Line, West Side Story, I Ought To Be In Pictures, and Educating Rita.